Twitter's India troubles show tough path ahead for digital platforms | DW | 21.06.2021

 India's so-called Intermediary Guidelines are aimed at regulating content on social media platforms such as Twitter

 Twitter holds a relatively low share of India's social media market.
-But since 2017, the South Asian nation has emerged as its fastest-growing market, becoming critical to its global expansion plans.
+But, since 2017, the huge nation has emerged as Twitter's fastest-growing market, becoming critical to its global expansion plans.

 The so-called Intermediary Guidelines are aimed at regulating content on internet platforms such as Twitter and Facebook, making them more accountable to legal requests for the removal of posts and sharing information about the originators of messages.

-The rules, which recognize social media platforms as intermediaries, stipulate that companies crack down on content deemed unlawful by the government.
+The rules, which recognize social media platforms as intermediaries, stipulate that companies clamp down on content deemed unlawful by the government.

 Employees at these companies can be held criminally liable for not complying with the government's requests.

-Large social media firms must also set up grievance redressal mechanisms and appoint executives to liaise with law enforcement under the new rules as well as appoint an India-based compliance officer who would be held criminally liable for the content on their platforms.
+Large social media firms must also set up mechanisms to address grievances and appoint executives to liaise with law enforcement under the new rules, as well as appoint an India-based compliance officer who would be held criminally liable for the content on their platforms.

 The Indian government says the rules empower "users who become victims of defamation, morphed images, sexual abuse," among other online crimes.
 It also said that the rules seek to tackle the problem of disinformation.